- Off road parking

 Two bedrooms: 1 x double, 1 x single.
 First floor shower room with large 'power shower' cubicle and basin.
 Ground floor basin and WC.
 Spacious open plan living area with fully-fitted and well-equipped kitchen area, dining area and sitting area with electric flame-effect fire.

-Oil central heating with electric fire in living area.
+Oil central heating with electric fire.
 Electric cooker, microwave, fridge/freezer, TV, DVD player, video, radio, stereo/CD player, library of books/videos/games.
 Utility room with washing machine.
 All fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair.
 Ample off road parking.
 Pretty, enclosed garden with patio and garden furniture.
 Sorry, no pets and no smoking.
 Shops 3 miles and pubs 3 mins walk.
 Note: WiFi with intermittent signal.

 - Last minute